aurelia/router/doc/article/en-us/router-configuration.md

 </code-listing>

 ## [Layouts](aurelia-doc://section/10/version/1.0.0)

 > Info
 > Specifying layout on the <router-view> element will set the default layout for all routes.

-Similar to MVC master/layout pages.
-Aurelia allows configuration of multiple layouts.
+Similar to MVC-style master/layout pages, Aurelia allows configuration of multiple layouts.
 Here are the properties for creating layouts:

 * `layoutView` property on a route object - specifies the layout view to use for the route.
 * `layoutViewModel` property on a route object - specifies the view model to use with the layout view.
-* `layoutModel` property on a route object - specifies the model parameter to pass to the layout's viewmodels activate function.
+* `layoutModel` property on a route object - specifies the model parameter to pass to the layout view-model's activate function.

 <code-listing heading="app.html">
   <source-code lang="HTML">